freebasic/fbc/readme.txt

     such as makefiles. fbc itself is not a graphical code editor or IDE!

     Win32 (similar for Win64):
-      Download and run the latest FreeBASIC-x.xx.x-win32.exe installer, or download and extract the latest FreeBASIC-x.xx.x-win32.zip.
+      Download and extract latest FreeBASIC-x.xx.x-win32.zip or
+      download and extract latest FreeBASIC-x.xx.x-win64.zip.

       Now you can use fbc.exe from the installation directory to compile FB programs (*.bas files) into executables (*.exe files).
 Open a command prompt (cmd.exe) and run fbc.exe from there, for example:
+        1. In the opened command prompt, type in the following command and press ENTER:
+             > fbc.exe examples\hello.bas
+        2. This should have created examples\hello.exe in the FreeBASIC installation directory.
+You can run it by entering:
+             > examples\hello.exe

+      A FreeBASIC-x.xx.x-win32.exe installer is also available but should only be installed on win32 platforms.
-        1. Click Start -> FreeBASIC -> Open console
+        1. Click Start -> FreeBASIC -> Open console (installer only)
         2. In the opened command prompt, type in the following command and press ENTER:
              > fbc.exe examples\hello.bas